 - Keep in mind: Electric fans may provide comfort, but they will not prevent heat-related illness when the temperature is in the high 90s.
 Taking a cool shower or bath or moving to an air-conditioned place is a much better way to cool off.
 Use your stove and oven less to maintain a cooler temperature in your home.

 - Schedule Outdoor Activities Carefully: Try to limit your outdoor activity to when it's cooler, like morning and evening hours.
 Rest often in shady areas so that your body has a chance to recover.

 - Pace Yourself: Cut down on exercise during the heat.
 If you're not accustomed to working or exercising in a hot environment, start slowly and pick up the pace gradually.
 If exertion in the heat makes your heart pound and leaves you gasping for breath, STOP all activity.
 Get into a cool area or into the shade, and rest, especially if you become lightheaded, confused, weak, or faint.

-- Wear Sunscreen: Sunburn affects your body’s ability to cool down and can make you dehydrated.
-If you must go outdoors, protect yourself from the sun by wearing a wide-brimmed hat, sunglasses, and by putting on sunscreen of SPF 15 or higher 30 minutes prior to going out.
+- Wear Sunscreen: Sunburn affects your body's ability to cool down and can make you dehydrated.
+If you must go outdoors, protect yourself from the sun by wearing a wide-brimmed hat, sunglasses and by putting on sunscreen of SPF 15 or higher 30 minutes before going out.
 Continue to reapply it according to the package directions.

 - Avoid Hot and Heavy Meals: They add heat to your body!